Abram Wood

-Captain Abram Epperson Wood was an officer in the United States Army between 1872 and 1894, and the first acting Military Superintendent of Yosemite National Park.
+Captain Abram Epperson Wood (September 4, 1844 – April 14, 1894) was an officer in the United States Army between 1872 and 1894, and the first acting Military Superintendent of Yosemite National Park.

 Biography

 Civil War

-Wood was born in Iowa and served as a volunteer in the Union Army during the American Civil War.
-He enlisted in the 13th Iowa Volunteer Infantry Regiment on September 17, 1861, and was appointed a corporal in Company F the following month.
+Wood was born in Iowa on September 4, 1844 and served as a volunteer in the Union Army during the American Civil War.
+He enlisted in the 13th Iowa Volunteer Infantry Regiment on September 17, 1861 at the age of seventeen, and was appointed a corporal in Company F the following month.
 Following the Battle of Shiloh, in which he was wounded, he was promoted to sergeant, and later participated in the battles of Corinth, Jackson and Meridian in Mississippi.
 He reenlisted on January 1, 1864, and was made a first sergeant, and campaigned in Georgia and the Carolinas in 1864–65.
-Wood mustered out at Louisville, Kentucky, on July 21, 1865, as second lieutenant of Company F.
+Wood mustered out at Louisville, Kentucky, on July 21, 1865, as second lieutenant of Company F. He returned to Iowa, where he received three years of preparatory education for the academic rigors of the United States Military Academy.